ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 Active test sessions
 --------------------

 The currently active sessions are those that are pending completion.
-These could be sessions actively being used by the test bed's users or ones that due to technical issues have been blocked.
+These could be sessions actively being used by the Test Bed's users or ones that due to technical issues have been blocked.

 .. figure:: ../screenshots/admin_session_dashboard_active.PNG